 Do you have adventure-seekers in your family?
 There’s never a dull moment at Bliss Bouldering & Climbing Complex, the perfect place to put your agility to the test.
 Climb on rock walls of varying difficulty levels and see who can make it to the top first.
 With auto-belay, enjoy this safe, challenging activity with the whole family.

-Get some air at Urban Air Trampoline Park’s six trampoline activity areas.
+Stay in shape and get some air at Urban Air Trampoline Park’s six trampoline activity areas this winter season.
 From foam pits to a slam dunk court, bounce and flip to your heart’s desire.
 Enjoy an indoor ropes course and an area devoted to the little ones.
 Urban Air Trampoline Park opens at 10 a.m. daily.

-Fulfill your need for speed at Wichita’s newest premier indoor race track, pushing your go-kart up to 45 mph.
-This 55,000-sq.-ft. facility also houses a pool table, air hockey and foosball tables and videogames, coupled with concessions and a gift shop.
+Fulfill your need for speed at Wichita’s premier indoor racetrack, pushing your go-kart up to 45 mph.
+This 55,000-square-feet facility also houses a pool table, air hockey and foosball tables and videogames, coupled with concessions and a gift shop.
 Xtreme Racing is open daily at 10 a.m. and 11 a.m. on Sundays.